landakram/markhudnall.com/resources/posts/widening-circles.md

 The following piece is made by repeatedly drawing circles with smaller and smaller diameters.
 [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) is applied to both the colors and positions to produce some variation.

+You can refresh the page to see a new rendition of it.

 %<div class="sketch" id="sketches-circles"></div>%

 The piece was inspired by the first 2 chapters of [Generative Art](http://zenbullets.com/book.php) by Matt Pearson, which has been a joy.
 Some selected quotes from its prose: